CodeJourneymen/scoutpiemaster/shownsell.md

 - Signup for Third Weekend
   - dates to come soon.
 - Signup for Fourth Weekend
   - dates to come soon.
+- Signup for Fifth Weekend
+  - dates to come soon.